krogul222/Data-Science-Projects/Python/Titanic/Titanic.md

 ## 3 Feature Analysis
 ### 3.1 Age
 Many machine learning algorithms are known to produce better model by discretizing continous features.
-Because of that fact I decided to arrange Age feature into 5 groups.
-I based on data from Fig. 2.3.1.1 and chose following groups:
+Because of that fact I decided to arrange Age feature into 5 categories.
+I based on data from Fig. 2.3.1.1 and chose following categories:
 * Child – age between 0 and 10
 * Teenager - age between 10 and 18
 * Young Adult - age between 18 and 30